List of The Hunger Games characters: Asterid Everdeen

+Burdock Everdeen

-Katniss's father, Mr. Everdeen, died in the District 12 mines with Gale's father, when Katniss was 11 and Prim was 7.
-Memories of him run through Katniss' mind throughout the series, with Katniss mentioning his singing voice, his handsomeness, and the things he taught her.
+Katniss's father, Burdock Everdeen, died in the District 12 mines with Gale's father, when Katniss was 11 and Prim was 7.
+Memories of him run through Katniss's mind throughout the series, with Katniss mentioning his singing voice, his handsomeness, and the things he taught her.
 Peeta's father says that although he was in love with Katniss's mother, she chose to marry Katniss's father because of his lovely singing voice.
 Katniss recalls that when her father sang, "all the birds stopped to listen" (this is one of the memories that Peeta responds successfully to).
-Katniss misses her father terribly, and the pain of losing him almost destroyed Mrs. Everdeen.
+Katniss misses her father terribly, and the pain of losing him almost destroyed his wife, Asterid.
 He is depicted through flashbacks in the films.

+He appears in Sunrise on the Reaping which reveals that his name is Burdock and he was a childhood friend of Haymitch Abernathy's.
+He is also related to the Covey and a distant cousin of Lenore Dove Baird.
+Burdock introduced Haymitch to the love of his life, Lenore Dove, who was Burdock's cousin.
+After the murder of his family and Lenore Dove following the 50th Hunger Games, Haymitch pushed away all of his friends in order to protect them with Burdock being one of the last ones to give up on him.
+Burdock later helped Haymitch to find the Covey's secret graveyard and Lenore Dove's grave.